The Employment Law Review: USA

 The US Equal Employment Opportunity Commission (EEOC) and its state and local counterparts oversee the enforcement of anti-discrimination laws.

 Various federal, state and local government agencies enforce other laws governing the employment relationship.
-For example, the National Labor Relations Board (NLRB) administers, among other labour laws, the National Labor Relations Act (NLRA), which specifically permits non-supervisory and non-managerial employees in the private sector to engage in certain 'concerted activities', such as collectively discussing their terms and conditions of employment, engaging in union organising activities, and collectively bargaining with their employers.
+For example, the National Labor Relations Board (NLRB) administers, among other labour laws, the National Labor Relations Act (NLRA), which specifically permits non-supervisory and non-managerial employees in the private sector to engage in certain 'protected concerted activities', such as collectively discussing their terms and conditions of employment, engaging in union organising activities, and collectively bargaining with their employers.
 The US Occupational Safety and Health Administration ensures safe and healthy working conditions for American workers, and it administers several federal whistle-blower laws.
 Similarly, the US Department of Labor (DOL) promotes the welfare of American workers by, among other measures, overseeing the laws that protect retirement and healthcare benefits, guarantee a minimum hourly wage and overtime pay (under the Fair Labor Standards Act (FLSA)) and provide for unemployment insurance.

 In addition to seeking redress for an alleged violation of an employment law via government enforcement agencies, many of these laws grant employees the right to bring a lawsuit in court, although filing a complaint with the appropriate agency often is a precondition to instituting litigation.